kotoMJ/security-showcase-android/keystorecompat/keystorecompat.md

 This simple wrapper library is designed to save credentials to local shared preferences (encrypted using Android default security and Android Keystore).

+KeystoreCompat also keeps in mind existing Keystore-related vulnerabilities and therefore follow the minimum API and also inform about existing caveats/enhancements in all supported API version.

 ## UseCase ##

-Does your app use classic credentials (e.g. username & password) to connect to secured part of the app.
+Does your app use classic credentials (e.g. username & password) to connect to secured part of the app?

-`Want to let user access your application using just Android default security` (PIN/password/gesture/fingerprint) and do not force let user type username/password again and again?
+**Want to let user access your application using just Android default security** (PIN/password/gesture/fingerprint) and do not force let user type username/password again and again?

-`If so, this library is designed for you.`
+**If so, this library is designed for you.**

 ## Installation ##